-Eligible veterans may assign unused hours of exemption eligibility to a child under certain conditions to be eligible, the child must:
+Eligible veterans may assign unused hours of exemption eligibility to a child under certain conditions to be eligible, the child (Legacy recipient) must:

-- Be a Texas resident. - Be the biological child, stepchild, adopted child, or claimed as a dependent in the current or previous tax year. - Be 25 years or younger on the first day of the semester or term for which the exemption is claimed (unless granted an extension due to a qualifying illness or debilitating condition). - Make satisfactory academic progress in a degree, certificate or continuing education program as determined by the institution.
+- Be classified by the institution as a Texas resident. - Be the biological child, stepchild, adopted child, or claimed as a dependent in the current or previous tax year. - Be 25 years or younger on the first day of the semester or term for which the exemption is claimed (unless granted an extension due to a qualifying illness or debilitating condition); and - Meet the GPA requirement of the institution's satisfactory academic progress policy in a degree or certificate program as determined by the institution's financial aid poly and, as an undergraduate student, not be considered to have attempted an excessive amount of credit hours.